Aipysurus apraefrontalis: Range and status

-It is found in the Ashmore and Cartier Islands and the Ningaloo Reef off the coast of Northwestern Australia.
+In 2010, A. apraefrontalis was assessed as Critically Endangered on the IUCN Red List, but was reassessed as Data Deficient in 2018.
+The snake is found in the Ashmore and Cartier Islands and the Ningaloo Reef off the coast of Northwestern Australia.
 It was thought to only breed on Ashmore Reef, where it had not been recorded for fifteen years and hence was feared extinct.
 A 2015 study found that samples from the short-nosed sea snake, found in Exmouth Gulf, offshore from Roebourne and Broome, and from the Arafura Sea indicated that these represented distinct breeding populations, and not vagrants from elsewhere.
 A courting pair was observed at the Ningaloo Reef in December 2015, suggesting that a breeding population may be extant there.
-However, recent studies indicate that these "coastal" short-nosed sea snakes may potentially represent a new, undescribed species from the "true" short-nosed sea snakes of Ashmore Reef, meaning that the species may indeed be endemic to the Ashmore & Cartier Islands and potentially extinct.
+However, recent studies indicate that these "coastal" short-nosed sea snakes may potentially represent a new, undescribed species from the "true" short-nosed sea snakes of Ashmore Reef, meaning that the species may indeed be endemic to the Ashmore and Cartier Islands and potentially extinct.

 In 2021, a survey of Ashmore Reef by the Schmidt Ocean Institute using ROVs with cameras discovered a short-nosed sea snake in the reef's mesophotic zone, marking the first sighting of the species at the reef since 1998.
 It is possible that the mesophotic zone could serve as a refugium for sea snakes lost from shallower waters of the reef.
 However, it is as of yet unknown if the observed individual was a "true" short-nosed sea snake or a member of the coastal population that recently migrated out to the reef.
 There are plans to catch a member of the new Ashmore population and genetically compare it with a member of the coastal population in order to elucidate the identity of the current snakes on Ashmore Reef.